 Dividends are the most visible and direct way that corporations can share profits with stockholders.
-This makes dividend payments attractive to high-income investors—especially if the stock is rising, the company is producing a reliable product and investors see long-term potential in the sector, product, or management team.
+This makes dividend payments attractive to high-income investors—especially if the stock is rising, the company is producing a reliable product and investors see long-term potential in the sector, product or management team.

-If a corporation can attract these types of investors through dividends, the situation is win-win; the investor receives a cut of the company’s profits, the company gets positive PR and a cash injection to reinvest in the company.
+If a corporation can attract these types of investors through dividends, the situation is win-win.
+The investor receives a cut of the company’s profits, the company gets positive PR and a cash injection to reinvest in the company.

-How To Invest in Dividend-Paying Stocks
+How to Invest in Dividend-Paying Stocks

 Step 1: Research quality stocks with low volatility

 If you’re looking to collect dividends from your stock purchases, you’ll have to think big—big business, that is.
-Large corporations with a long history of financial stability and low volatility are the most likely to pay out dividends because they are more likely to be in a position where enough capital is stored to handle market fluctuations and keep day-to-day operations running in the event of a bad quarter or two.
+Large corporations with a long history of financial stability and low volatility are the most likely to pay out dividends because they are more likely to be in a position where enough capital is stored to handle market fluctuations and keep day-to-day operations running in the event of a bad quarter.

 Make a list of large companies that you’d like to own a piece of—a great place to start is to think about corporations which produce products that you use in your daily life and whose mission you believe in.

-Some of the current highest dividend-payers on the market include the Apple Hospitality REIT, Equinix, and the Apple Corporation.
+Some of the current highest dividend-payers on the market include the Apple Hospitality REIT, Equinix and the Apple Corporation.

 Step 2: Read the stock’s quote

 You can learn more about the dividends a stock pays out by looking at a stock’s quote.
 A quote is a summarization of all the major information you’ll need to know before you invest.